-The Department of Pupil Transportation provides safe, reliable, responsive and efficient transportation services, with students as our central focus.
+The Department of Business and Transportation Services provides safe, reliable, responsive and efficient transportation services, with students as our central focus.
 The department's buses travel more than 15 million miles annually.
 In fulfilling its mission, the department:

 - Provides home-to-school and school-to-home transportation services for approximately 51,000 students every school day.

 - Enables students to attend their school of choice, as well as participate in all school activities and programs.

 - Offers a flexible transportation system that accommodates varied needs, all within published policies and guidelines.